 In alternative circles, there is an assertion that honey becomes toxic when heated.
 Certainly, the enzymes present in raw honey are killed with high heat, just like they are killed in fresh fruits and vegetables when they are cooked.
 But this would not make it toxic.

-The idea that honey becomes toxic when heated over 140 (or 104 – I’ve seen both numbers) degrees F comes from Ayurvedic wisdom, that heating honey will cause “Ama” or undigested matter in the body, which is thought to be the root of disease.
-This idea would tie into the wisdom that all disease begins in the gut, and is worth looking into more.
+The idea that honey becomes toxic when heated over 140 (or 104 – I’ve seen both numbers) degrees F comes from Ayurvedic wisdom.
+It is said that heating honey will cause “Ama” or undigested matter in the body, which is thought to be the root of disease.
+This idea would tie into the wisdom that all disease begins in the gut.

 More about Ayurvedic wisdom, honey, and Ama